MichaelDimmitt/hhelp/README.md

 }
 ```

-## because sometimes it is hard to find the correct help function on command line.
+## Because... sometimes it is hard to find the correct help function on command line.
 I was learning about chroot jails and running command lines in docker instances for a next step iteration on the tool!
 https://www.baeldung.com/linux/sandboxing-process